pepassaco/Backupeador-GB/README.md

 3. Edit `localConfig.py` according to your needs (with the corresponding **token** and **chat ID** of your Telegram bot).

-4. Edit `boot.sh` by replacing `INSTALLATION_PATH` with the **absolute** path to the directory where you cloned the repo.

-5. Create a new systemctld service by first executing:
+4. Create a new systemctld service by first executing:

 ```
 sudo nano /lib/systemd/system/backupeador.service
 ```

-Filling the new document with the following code:
+Filling the new document with the following code (remember to replace `INSTALLATION_PATH` with the **absolute** path to the directory where you cloned the repo):

 ```
 [Unit]